Message from the Headteacher

 - Cover your cough or sneeze with a tissue, then throw the tissue in a bin.

 - Clean and disinfect frequently touched objects and surfaces in the home.

 - If you’re worried about your symptoms, please call NHS 111 – don’t go directly to your GP or other healthcare environments.

 What’s the current situation?

-What we’re doing to protect and support pupils and staff
+What we’re doing to support children and staff

 - The school has an enhanced daily cleaning regime which is regularly reviewed.